 Some Anderson County employees are permitted to drive county vehicles home in the evenings and on weekends and to return to their work site in the vehicle on their next regularly scheduled workday.
 Generally, this is done to enhance the employee's ability to respond to an emergency call by eliminating the need for the employee to drive first to the county vehicle's location and then to the work site.
 These employees must report the personal use of vehicles to the county auditor and will be taxed for the usage.
-County employees residing outside of Anderson County are not authorized to drive county vehicles outside of the county when they are off duty.
+County employees residing outside of Anderson County are not authorized to drive county vehicles outside of the county when they are offduty.
+With the exception of the Sheriff's Office, which extends to 25 air miles from the nearest county line.